diarmuidcons/InsuranceCalculatorTestSuite/README.md

 Test suite did not work in earlier Eclipse versions

 **How To Run**
-Download and compile repository and run from Eclipse IDE.
+Download and compile repository
-Run each test case.
+Navigate to src/ie/gmit/dip in command line
+Use command javac Runner.java to run application

 **References**
 https://www.tutorialspoint.com/junit/junit_suite_test.htm